tanvikohli76-ship-it/Summer-School-26/IoT Week3/README.md

 This project demonstrates communication between two Arduino boards using UART.
 One acts as a transmitter (master) and the other as a receiver (slave) to control an LED.
 Concepts Used: Serial Communication (UART), TX/RX data transfer, Conditional statements

-4. Smart Level Indicator System:
+4. Potentiometer based Level Indicator System:
-This is a multi-component system where a potentiometer controls LEDs, a buzzer, and a servo motor.
+This is a multi-component system where a potentiometer controls LEDs, a buzzer and a servo motor.
 It simulates a level-based system like a water level indicator.
 Concepts Used: Analog Input, Arrays and loops, Mapping values, Servo control, Sound generation (`tone()`)